 Furthermore, the higher the calculated value, the higher will be the level of trust that the antispam module assigns to the analysis.
 Thresholds for the levels of trust cannot be configured in the web administration interface.

-"Whitelisted domains" tab
+Whitelisted domains tab

 This section enables the definition of domains from which analyzed messages will be systematically treated as legitimate.
-The procedure for adding an authorized domain is as follows:

 Domain name (generic characters accepted: \ and ?)